David Sibbald

 Was the voice behind the video and viral advert for Hall's Haggis, the world's largest producer of Haggis.

-Compiled the Daily Record and Sunday Mail booklet "Songs and verse for a Burns Supper" which sold 10,000 copies in 4 weeks.
-This was due to the fact that they were only 25p and that the papers gave him free advertising space.
+Compiled the Daily Record and Sunday Mail booklet "Songs and Verse for a Burns Supper" (10,000 copies sold in 4 weeks - due to the fact that they were only 25p and that the papers provided free advertising space.)

 Return to Top of Page